sanja-byelkin/SimplePistonPen/README.md

 Printer with 0.4mm nozzle and 0.1mm layer.

 After printing body should be polished inside to let o-rings slide by walls and be water-proof.
 Put o-rings over piston and use a bit of silicone grease to make piston and o-rings move better (prevent grease touching nib or feeder).

+You will need this library for threads to build it https://dkprojects.net/openscad-threads/